mweirauch/micrometer-jvm-extras/README.md

 ### ProcessMemoryMetrics

-`ProcessMemoryMetrics` reads process-level memory information from `/proc/self/smaps`.
+`ProcessMemoryMetrics` reads process-level memory information from `/proc/self/status`.
 All `Meter`s are reporting in `bytes`.

 > Please note that `procfs` is only available on Linux-based systems.

 * `process.memory.vss`: Virtual set size.
 The amount of virtual memory the process can access.
-  Mostly useles, but included for completeness sake.
+  Mostly irrelevant, but included for completeness sake.
 * `process.memory.rss`: Resident set size.
 The amount of process memory currently in RAM.
+* `process.memory.swap`: The amount of process memory paged out to swap.

+> Starting with `0.2.0` support for proportional set size metrics (`pss` and `swappss`) will
+> be dropped.
+The reasoning behind this is the overhead of processing the huge `/proc/self/smaps` file
+> which in turn imposes a CPU, memory and query duration overhead in bigger processes.
+> Instrumentation should be accurate and lightweight and the non-proportional set size metrics (`rss` and
+> `swap`) provide these properties as they are still the de-facto go-to information with regard to
+> memory utilization.

 * `process.memory.pss`: Proportional set size.
 The amount of process memory currently in RAM, accounting for shared pages among processes.
 This metric is the most accurate in terms of "real" memory usage.
-* `process.memory.swap`: The amount of process memory paged out to swap.
 * `process.memory.swappss`: The amount of process memory paged out to swap accounting for shared memory among processes.
 Since Linux 4.3.
 Will return `-1` if your kernel is older.
 As with `pss`, the most accurate metric to watch.